-A noncitizen who can establish a fear of persecution based on race, religion, nationality, membership in a particular social group, or political opinion in their home country may be eligible to seek asylum or withholding of removal (withholding of removal is a lesser benefit that does not provide a path to LPR status and requires a higher level of proof, but has fewer criminal bars).
-116
+A noncitizen who can establish a fear of persecution based on race, religion, nationality, membership in a particular social group, or political opinion in their home country may be eligible to seek asylum or withholding of removal (withholding of removal is a lesser benefit that does not provide a path to LPR status and requires a higher level of proof, but has fewer criminal bars).121

 Anyone convicted of an aggravated felony is barred from asylum.
-117 Anyone convicted of an aggravated felony with a sentence of imprisonment of five years or more is barred from withholding of removal.
-118 In addition, anyone convicted of a "particularly serious crime," a category of offenses which includes almost all drug distribution offenses and "dangerous or violent" crimes, but has been interpreted broadly enough to include possession of child pornography, is barred from both asylum and withholding.
-119 The particularly serious crime analysis is done on a case-by-case basis.
+122 Anyone convicted of an aggravated felony with a sentence of imprisonment of five years or more is barred from withholding of removal.
+123 In addition, anyone convicted of a "particularly serious crime," a category of offenses which includes almost all drug distribution offenses and "dangerous or violent" crimes, but has been interpreted broadly enough to include possession of child pornography, mail fraud, and unauthorized access to a computer, is barred from both asylum and withholding.
+124 The particularly serious crime analysis is done on a case-by-case basis.